 Quality Criminal Defense for Sex Crimes in Kalamazoo

 Landing on the sex offender registry will change your life irrevocably.
 At Hills at Law, P.C., our attorneys have extensive experience representing Michiganders charged with sex crimes.
-Additionally, attorney Beckett Jones has been handling Petitions for Discontinuation of Sex Offender Registration since he joined our firm in 2011.
+Additionally, attorney Becket Jones has been handling Petitions for Discontinuation of Sex Offender Registration since he joined our firm in 2011.

 Facing Criminal Sex Charges?
 Contact Hills Law Today.

 If you or a loved one is facing life-altering allegations, the only way to minimize the impact is to contact an attorney immediately.
 If you invoke your right to remain silent and say nothing to the police until you have a lawyer present, you will stand a much better chance of achieving the best possible outcome.
 Finding the best lawyer to handle your case starts with scheduling a free consultation.
-Hills at Law, P.C. represents people in Kalamazoo and throughout Southwest Michigan.
+Hills at Law, P.C. represents people in Kalamazoo, Berrien, and throughout Southwest Michigan.
 Contact us today.